 Religious Education at DWJS: Vision and Intent

-Through the provision of regular Religious Education lessons, we aim to develop children’s knowledge and understanding of the religions and beliefs which form part of contemporary society and how these inform our values and are reflected in how people behave.
-We also seek to help students to develop spiritually, academically, emotionally and morally in a way that enables them to understand and value themselves and others and to better cope with the challenges of living in a rapidly changing, multicultural world.
+Additionally, the subject aims to help students to develop spiritually, academically, emotionally and morally in a way that enables them to understand and value themselves and others and to better cope with the challenges of living in a rapidly changing, multicultural world.

 Religious Education Curriculum Overview: Implementation